Scottish Budget 2023/24 Summary

 As always, the information outlined above is for general guidance purposes only.
 We appreciate that every individual and business has different circumstances and you should always seek appropriate professional advice before you act on any of the information provided.

-If you would like more information or advice on the budget or require wider business or planning guidance please do get in touch with your GWA Partner.
+If you would like more information or advice on the budget or require wider business planning or financial guidance please do get in touch with your GWA Partner.
 Alternatively, if you are not a GWA client please do contact us to arrange your free initial meeting.